zenml-io/zenml/docs/book/stacks-and-components/component-guide/orchestrators/skypilot-vm.md

 ```

 {% hint style="info" %}
-The lambda labs orchrestrator does not support some of the features like `spot_recovery`, `disk_tier`, `image_id`, `zone`, `idle_minutes_to_autostop`, `disk_size`, `use_spot`.
-It is recommended to not use these features with the lambda labs orchestrator and also not to use [step-specific settings](#configuring-step-specific-resources).
+The Lambda Labs orchestrator does not support some of the features like `spot_recovery`, `disk_tier`, `image_id`, `zone`, `idle_minutes_to_autostop`, `disk_size`, `use_spot`.
+It is recommended not to use these features with the Lambda Labs orchestrator and not to use [step-specific settings](#configuring-step-specific-resources).
 {% endhint %}

 {% hint style="warning" %}
-While testing the orchestrator, we have noticed that the Lambda Labs orchestrator does not support the `down` flag.
-This means that the orchestrator will not automatically tear down the cluster after all jobs finish.
+While testing the orchestrator, we noticed that the Lambda Labs orchestrator does not support the `down` flag.
+This means the orchestrator will not automatically tear down the cluster after all jobs finish.
 We recommend manually tearing down the cluster after all jobs finish to avoid unnecessary costs.
 {% endhint %}

 {% endtab %}